tonaljs/tonal/README.md

 Tonal has a number of characteristics that make it unique:

-- It is __functional__: no classes, no side effects, no mutations, just data and functions.
+- In its core (except the `tonal` facade object) all is pure __functional__: no classes, no side effects, no mutations, just data-in-and-out and functions.
 - Heavy use of __strings to represent entities__: pitches (`'C#2'`, `'Bb'`, `'G##'`), intevals (`'2M'`, `'-9m'`), chords (`'Cmaj7'`, `'Bb79'`), scales (`'C major'`, `'Bb bebop'`), sequences (`'C D E F'`, `'1P 2M 3M'`, `'Cmaj7 D9m'`), keys (`'C major'`, `'Bb minor'`, `'###'`)
-- Extremely __modular__: require the functions not the library (_a-la-lodash_) so the dependencies are reduced to the minimum.
-You can think each function in tonal like a npm micro-module.
+- Extremely __modular__: your can require individual functions not (_a-la-lodash_) so the dependencies are reduced to the minimum.
+Think each function in tonal like a npm micro-module.
-- Advanced features: binary scales, chord and scale detection, ...
+- Advanced features: binary sets, chord and scale detection, ...

 _This is still beta software_ For a stable library see [teoria](https://github.com/saebekassebil/teoria)